 - Green smoothie for beginners

 - 2 pieces turmeric (2 to 3 inches each)

 - 1 3-inch piece ginger

 - 2 limes, skin and white pith removed

 - 1 large juicy orange (such as Cara Cara), skin and white pith removed

 - 2 small green apples

-Feed all ingredients through juicer in the order listed.
-Strain through a fine-mesh sieve if you like.
-Stir and serve a few ounces at a time.
-Keeps tightly sealed in the fridge for several days, or freeze in ice cube trays and store tightly sealed in the freezer for up to a month.
-(You'll lose some nutrients this way, but it's still good stuff.)
+- Keeps tightly sealed in the fridge for several days, or freeze in ice cube trays or small storage containers and store tightly sealed in the freezer for up to three months.